Today we had the opportunity to tour some of the engine room and related spaces, descending down into the hull well below the waterline.

 The pitch of the blades of two propellers influences the speed of the ship more than the number of revolutions of the shafts.

 The diesel engines do not power the shafts directly but rather feed power to generators that power the electric motors that turn the shafts.
-The number of engines running determines how much power is being generated for the propellers, thrusters, stabilizers sewage treatment instrumentation, ventilation, lighting and everything else that requires electricity.
-Today we were running on three engines.
+The number of engines running determines how much power is being generated for the propellers, thrusters, stabilizers sewage treatment instrumentation, ventilation, lighting and everything else that

 Heat from the engines as well as electricity from the generators is used to make fresh water.
 One system heats seawater.
 The steam created is free of salt.
 It is channeled to a condenser when it is cooled creating distiller water.